I’ve been chasing Feinman since I was twenty-one. By that, I mean, beyond the man himself, the ideal of true love and all its promise.

 “Oh, my goodness, Jake!
 This is beautiful!”
 I said, looking up at his beaming face.

 “You had this custom made?”
-I asked with admiration in my voice.
+I asked with surprise in my voice.

 “Yep.
 Just for you, my love, my babe-a-la.
 Happy Birthday!”